 Formerly a grand town library, the Carnegie-built building now holds a small theater and the Tennessee Legends of Music Museum, which features a permanent collection of memorabilia not found anywhere else.
 Carl Perkins’ first guitar and mementos of Tina Turner and Sonny Boy Williamson’s careers are among the treasures on display.

 If you’re a Hard Rock Cafe devotee, you won’t want to miss the chance to purchase a collectible t-shirt from the very first location in the country.
-The museum is open Wednesday through Saturday and is an ideal stop on any stroll through Downtown Jackson.

 JACKSON BOWLING AND SKATING FAMILY FUN CENTER